What’s next after winning the DV Lottery

 Assuming you’ve carried out both actions mentioned above, whenever your case number becomes current (follow Visa Bulletin), you should be informed by means of an email from KCC requesting you to check the status of your entry (your result), just as you did to know you were selected.
 At that point, you’ll find that your selection notification letter will be replaced by your interview notification in the Entrant Status Check.
 So, you have to check your email or access Entrant Status Check regularly as your case number gets closer to becoming current.

-The replacement of the Selection Notification by the Interview Notification in the Entrant Status Check should occur (under normal circumstances) from six to nine weeks to the interview.
+The replacement of the Selection Notification by the Interview Notification in the Entrant Status Check should occur (under normal circumstances) from five to ten weeks to the interview.

 Preparing for Your Interview